 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Woe to the city of blood, full of lies, full of plunder, never without victims!
+Woe to the city of blood, steeped in lies, full of prey, with no end to the plunder!

 In chapter 2, we saw that God had the prophet proclaim of His coming judgment on the city of Nineveh.
 Now, we see the reasons for this judgment and we see that He is justified (has good reason) for judging them.
 The city and the Assyrian nation was built on the blood of other nations.
 This verse describes the fact that, though others looked at the outside and saw a great nation, God saw the internal condition of their heart and saw that it was rotten.
 Does it seem like the same type of thing is going on in our world today?
 We see poorer nations plundered of their God-given resources so that the richer (developed nations) benefit.
 Meanwhile, the citizens of the poorer countries are starving and falling from disease.